10 – Nebraska (1982)

 # 8 – Magic (2007)

-As a teenager growing up in the 1960’s, Springsteen was heavily inspired by the protest music of artists like Donovan, and Bob Dylan.
-At the same time Springsteen was also listening to the sweeping melodies of bands like The Byrds, The Animals, etc..
+As a teenager growing up in the 1960’s, Bruce Springsteen was heavily inspired by the protest music of artists like Donovan, and Bob Dylan.
+At the same time, Bruce Springsteen was also listening to the sweeping melodies of bands like The Byrds, The Animals, etc..
 The Phil Spector wall of sound and the beautiful voice of Roy Orbison also lay at the foundation of Springsteen’s musical upbringing.
-Those influences have always been mentioned by Springsteen in interviews.
+Those influences have always been mentioned by Bruce Springsteen in interviews.
 They have appeared in parts on all his records.
-However on Bruce Springsteen’s Magic album, his early influences are more prominent than on any of his previous albums.
+However, on Bruce Springsteen’s Magic album, his early influences are more prominent than on any of his previous albums.

-The Magic record is a masterpiece of beautiful 1960’s style inspired melodies wrapped in lyrics protesting the politics of the 2000’s.
-Springsteen never called out anyone by name,but it’s clear when he says the nation had been hijacked, who he was talking about.
+The Magic record is a masterpiece of beautiful 1960’s style inspired melodies wrapped in lyrics protesting the politics of the 2000s.
+Bruce Springsteen never called out anyone by name, but it’s clear when he says the nation had been hijacked, who he was talking about.
 Great rock and roll has always been inspired by angry rock and roll artists.
 Springsteen at the time in 2007, seemed very angry.
-He responded the same way artists like Bob Dylan did in the 1960s.
+He responded the same way artists as Bob Dylan did in the 1960s.
 He wrote great songs full of passion, anger and hope.
 Songs like, “You’ll Be Comin’ Down,” “Your Own Worst Enemy,” “I’ll Work for Your Love,” and “Girls in Their Summer Clothes,” sound like they could have been written and recorded in 1968.

 # 7 – The River (1980)